sallyalways/sallyalways/README.md

 # 👋 Hi,I am Selya Shetur
 - 👀 I’m interested in data analytics and solving problems with data
 - 🌱 I’m currently learning Data analytics with Dahel
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with tech companies and bringing solutions that will be of great impact.
 - 📫 How to reach me selya_shetur@yahoo.com
 - 😄 Pronouns: SHE
 - ⚡ Fun fact: Im a boy mum